Patchethium/Anthe/README.md

 yarn tauri build
 ```

-Note: Don't create pull request on your `main` or `master` branch, create another branch like `feature/buttons` and commit there.
+Note: Don't commit on your `main` or `master` branch, create another branch like `feature/buttons` and commit there.

 Note: If your rust-analyzer reports an error in `src-tauri/src/main.rs`
 ```Rust